ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2019-06-25-geomancer.md

 my gateway to programming since 2017 and five years down the line, it's still something I enjoy.
-I decided to devote myself on open-source when the opportunity presented itself, and so I accepted an offer to work at [spaCy](https://spacy.io) (originally I was planning to go back to Ateneo to prep for Ph.D., but winds of change)!
+I decided to devote myself on open-source when the opportunity presented itself, and so I accepted an offer to work at [spaCy](https://spacy.io).
+Originally I was planning to go back to Ateneo to prep for Ph.D., but winds of change!

 I'm also grateful for [Thinking Machines](https://thinkingmachin.es) for giving me the space to develop this library, and also for various volunteers that